Britefury/cutmix-semisup-seg/README.md

 ```
 where `<n_supervised>` is the number of supervised samples and `<n_supervised_txt>` is that number as text.
 Please see the comments at the top of `run_pascal_aug_experiments.sh` for further explanation.

+We use the same data split as [Mittal et al.](https://arxiv.org/abs/1908.05724) It is stored in
+`data/splits/pascal_aug/split_0.pkl` that is included in the repo.

 ##### Pascal VOC 2012 (augmented) with DeepLab v3+
 ```